nhduong1203/DS-Algo-TeachingAssistant/ecommerce/Readme.md

 **Exercise:**
 Write a program that process following queries:
--	?count_total_transactions: compute the total number of transactions of the data
+-	?count_total_order: compute the total number of order
--	?count_total_money: compute the total amount of money of transactions
--	?list_sorted_account: compute the sequence of bank accounts (including sending and receiving accounts) appearing in the transaction (sorted in an increasing (alphabetical) order)
+-	?list_sorted_product: compute the sequence of products appearing in orders (sorted in an increasing (alphabetical) order)
+-	?active_customer <CustomerID>: Check if the customer has placed an order.
+Return **False** if the customer has never placed any order.
+-	?number_customer_order <CustomerID>: compute the number of orders of this customer.
--	?amount_money_trans_from <account>: compute the total amount of money transferred from the account <account>
+- ?best_customer: compute the top 5 customers who have the biggest orders.
+- ?best_product: calculate the top 5 most purchased products

 **Input (stdin)**
 The input consists of 2 blocks of information: the data block and the query block